- University of Kent

 On successfully completing the module students will be able to:

-- explain the relationship between the internal and external environments in the formulation of marketing practice and planning;
+- Explain the relationship between the internal and external environments in the formulation and execution of marketing strategies.

-- understand the commercial and ethical challenges of marketing decision-making in domestic and international business environments.
+- Appreciate the commercial and ethical challenges of marketing decision-making in domestic and international business environments.

 The intended generic learning outcomes.